Universal basic income in the United Kingdom

-Universal basic income is a subject of much interest in the United Kingdom.
-There is a long history of discussion yet it has not been implemented to date.
-Interest in and support for universal basic income has increased substantially amongst the public and politicians in recent years.
+Universal basic income in the United Kingdom has not been implemented.
+Interest in and support for universal basic income has increased substantially amongst the public and politicians.

-Political parties that include universal basic income on their agenda include: the Green Party of England and Wales, the Scottish National Party (SNP), the Scottish Greens and the Liberal Democrats.
-Support for universal basic income is widespread amongst opposition politicians, including Labour, SNP, Liberal Democrats and Plaid Cymru, many of whom were among the 170 MPs and Lords who signed a proposal calling on the government to introduce a universal basic income during the coronavirus pandemic.
+Political parties in the UK that have a universal basic income (UBI) as part of their policy platforms include: the Green Party of England and Wales, the Scottish National Party (SNP), the Scottish Greens, and the Scottish Socialist Party.
+Support for universal basic income was widespread amongst opposition politicians in 2020, including those in: Labour (though rejected by the Starmer leadership), the SNP, Liberal Democrats, and Plaid Cymru, many of whom were among the 170 MPs and Lords who signed a proposal calling on the government to introduce a universal basic income during the coronavirus pandemic.

-A public poll by YouGov in 2020 found that in the view of coronavirus pandemic 51% of the public in the United Kingdom support a universal basic income, with 24% unsupportive.
+A public poll by YouGov in 2020 found that in the view of coronavirus pandemic 51% of the public in the United Kingdom supported a universal basic income, with 24% unsupportive.
 A public petition on the UK government website that ran for six months from 16 March 2020 to 16 September 2020 calling for universal basic income during the course of the COVID-19 pandemic in the United Kingdom raised over 114,000 signatures.